 The time scale defines the temporal reference frame (in the terminology of the IVOA Space-Time Coordinate metadata standard; see Rots 2008).
-See also the USNO (2008) page on time scales.
+See also the USNO (2008) page on time scales, Wallace (2011), and SOFA (2010).

-Table 1 lists recognized values.
+Table 2 lists recognized values.
 For a detailed discussion of the time scales we refer to Appendix A; that information will be of particular relevance for high-precision timing.
 In cases where this is significant, one may append a specific realization, in parentheses, to the values in the table; e.g., TT(TAI), TT(BIPM08), UTC(NIST).
 Note that linearity is not preserved across all time scales.
-Specifically, if the reference position remains unchanged (see Section 4.2.2), the first nine are linear transformations of each other (excepting leap seconds), as are TDB and TCB.
-Linearity is virtually guaranteed since images and individual table columns do not allow more than one reference position to be associated with them and since there is no overlap between reference positions that are meaningful for the first nine time scale on the one hand, and for the barycentric ones on the other.
-All use of the time scale GMT in FITS files shall be taken to have its zero point at midnight, conformant with UT, including dates prior to 1925; see Sadler (1978).
+Specifically, if the reference position remains unchanged (see Section 4.2.2), the first ten, with the exception of UT1, are linear transformations of each other (excepting leap seconds), as are TDB and TCB.
+The relations between coordinate time scales and their dynamical equivalents have been defined as (see Luzum et al. 2011, Wallace 2011, SOFA 2010):